AdisonKleinsasser/GitBook/about-this-wiki/interactive-session.md

 4
 ```

 You can do lots of things from this Python command prompt, but I want to show you how to make your own Python program.
 Let’s write a program that counts to 100.
-First, let’s exit Python so we can use the shell text editor.
+First, let’s exit Python /(ctrl + d/)so we can use the shell text editor.

 ```
 [Joseph.Madison@compute-0-5 ~]$[ctrl]+d
 [Joseph.Madison@compute-0-5 ~]$ nano counting.py
 for n in range(0,100):
 		print n

-[ctrl]O, [enter], [ctrl]X
+press [ctrl]O, [enter], [ctrl]X, y
 ```

 > Note: spaces and indentations are important.